ska-la/CoffeeProxy/README.md

 ## About
-The 1st working version (w/o temp sensor).
+The 2nd version (w/o temp sensor).